centreon/centreon-documentation/versioned_docs/version-24.04/installation/installation-of-a-central-server/using-virtual-machines.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-On its [download page](https://download.centreon.com), Centreon provides a ready-to-use virtual machine.
-This virtual machine is available in OVA format for VMware environments and OVF format for Oracle VirtualBox.
-It is based on the **Alma Linux 8** operating system and includes a Centreon installation that allows you to easily start your first monitoring.
+On its [download page](https://download.centreon.com), Centreon provides ready-to-use virtual machines.
+These virtual machines are available in OVA format for VMware environments and OVF format for Oracle VirtualBox.
+They are based on the **Alma Linux 8** and **Debian 11** operating system and include a Centreon installation that allows you to easily start your first monitoring.

-> The virtual machine is only suitable to use Centreon IT-100 or to test the solution.
+> Virtual machines are only suitable to use Centreon IT-100 or to test the solution.

-The VM uses the **Thin Provision** option to save as much free space as possible on the disk (this is best practice).
+The VMs use the **Thin Provision** option to save as much free space as possible on the disk (this is best practice).

 ## Prerequisites